 The gantry system provides the carriage and drive capability that moves the printhead.
 The specific process varies depending on the type of gantry system for 3D printing.
 Gantry systems in 3D printers fall into four basic categories:

-2. In other FDM/FFF printers, the Y axis is handled by moving the entire gantry in the Y axis.
-This requires that the gantry be stiffer in the Y direction, to avoid oscillation in the Y axis as it accelerates and decelerates.
+- In other FDM/FFF printers, the Y axis is handled by moving the entire gantry in the Y axis.
+This requires that the gantry be stiffer in the Y direction to avoid oscillation in the Y axis as it accelerates and decelerates.

-3. The stiffer form of gantry structure that will allow faster traverse without rocking or oscillation is a cube frame that holds the motion of all three axes rigid.
+- The stiffer form of gantry structure that will allow faster traverse without rocking or oscillation is a cube frame that holds the motion of all three axes rigid.
 This system is more commonly used on mid-size and larger machines.
-It can deliver faster motion and acceleration, with higher-precision printhead positioning results.
+It can deliver faster motion and acceleration with higher-precision printhead positioning results.

-How Long Does 3D Printing Gantry Systems Could Last?
+How Long Do 3D Printing Gantry Systems Last?

-The 3D printer systems used to perform this task use a form of FDM/FFF printing, extruding a bead of concrete as a filament, from which a complete structure can be printed.
+The 3D printer systems used to perform this task operate by a means similar to FDM/FFF printing, extruding a bead of concrete as a track from which a complete structure can be printed.
 Some aspects are currently performed by manual intervention.
 Items such as window and door lintels must be fitted by hand, as no “support” printing under overhangs is currently possible.

 The approaches currently being taken can only print vertical walls and cannot handle roof structures.
 All other aspects—from plumbing and electrical, through window installation and lining and all finishing tasks are manual, with no immediate prospect of automating these.

-What Is the Difference Between Gantry System From Gantry System for 3D Printing?
+What Are the Differences Between the Various Gantry Systems for 3D Printing?

 There are a few major differences between the different gantry systems available for 3D printing.
 There are various types of gantry systems employed in the construction of 3D printers, each with its own strengths and shortcomings.
 The main differences are: